Policy: Policy 13-2-1: Personal Care Attendant Policy Date Adopted: November 21, 2006

 3. Appropriate accommodations, for example, may include providing a note-taker for class lectures, a scribe to record responses or complete forms, provision of adaptive equipment within the classroom or lab setting, assuring building and college accessibility, or any other type of reasonable assistance that will allow the student equal access to the college and its programs.

-4. It is not the responsibility of the college to provide services to meet the personal needs (actions needed regardless of whether the person is a student or not) of the student.
+4. It is not the responsibility of the college to provide services to meet the personal needs of the student.
 Example of those services may include, but are not limited to, transfer from a car/van to a wheelchair; transportation to or from the classroom; administering medication; and addressing toilet, feeding, or dressing needs.

 Section 2: Responsibility of the Student

-1. Personal Care Attendants may be required to address the personal needs of the student thus allowing him/her to participate in college.
-It is the students responsibility to have the PCA register with the DSS office prior to any college-related activities, i.e., placement testing, enrollment, and class attendance.
+1. Personal Care Attendants may be required to address the personal needs of the student thus allowing their to participate in college.
+It is the student's responsibility to have the PCA register with the DSS office prior to any college-related activities, i.e., new student orientation, enrollment, and class attendance.
 The college is not responsible for providing PCA services on an interim basis.
 The DSS office does not participate in the PCA interviewing or hiring process.